MongoDB vs MySQL: A Comparative Study on Databases

 Related information is stored in different tables but the concept of JOIN operations simplifies the process of correlating it and performing queries across multiple tables and minimize the chances of data duplication.

-Though, MySQL’s limitations are same as of relational databases.
+Though, MySQL’s limitations are the same as of relational databases.
 Millions of read/write highly affects the performance and hence horizontal scaling is not quite easy.

 Although replication and clustering are available still it cannot ease the pain to implement or compensate for the basic relational database design problems.